🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 And like the sun or the moon, may I illuminate the darkness of the world.
 The sun and the moon are great examples, because they do not necessarily have the motivation to illuminate or to shine their light on any particular spot on the earth.
 They just rise in the sky, and their light reaches everywhere, so to speak.
 Likewise, may sentient beings receive the bodhisattva’s illumination or activity, even if the bodhisattva does not have a particular preference or partiality to benefit a particular being.
 This was covered in detail when Rinpoche taught on the Uttaratantra Shastra, the teachings on Buddhanature and how the Buddha manifests.

-4. Aspiration to be free from defilements (verse 21)
+4. Aspiration to lead beings to happiness (verse 21)

 The fourth and final aspiration in this week’s verses is the aspiration to lead beings to happiness.